pp-preview/motion-quality-metrics/README.md

 3. **Spatial Energy** - Movement amplitude and dynamic intensity
 4. **Variability & Consistency** - Reproducibility across contexts

+![The conceptual level with the four quality categories and their corresponding operational levels with indicative illustrations
+](images/metrics_figure.png)

 ## Project Structure

 ```